- This topic is empty.

 – Antivirus / screen savers activated

-(all the above usually occurs with software based modems, which when under a heavier load, will not perform reliabily.)other possible reasons:
+(all the above usually occurs with software based modems, which when under a heavier load, will not perform reliabily.)

 – line noise on the phone line (DSL internet on the same phone line?)